thunderstore-io/Thunderstore/README.md

 The default local database configured in `docker-compose.yml` can be accessed:

--   From shell: `docker-compose exec db psql -U django`
+-   From shell: `docker compose exec db psql -U django`
 -   From browser: navigate to `localhost:8080/?pgsql=db&username=django`
     and use password `django`